johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 an untrusted or potentially optimistic secure connection) and verify that the apex NS RRset is DNSSEC secure.

-If the zone that hold the name server records is available using a strict mode secure connection then it is sufficient if the name server add transport mode signaling with an A or AAAA query.
+If the zone that holds the nameserver records is available using a strict-mode secure connection then it is sufficient if the nameserver adds transport signaling along with an A or AAAA response.

-If no strict mode secure connection is available then the authoritative server should include transport signaling records with an A or AAAA query including signatures.
-However, if the resolver does not receive those records it has to generate an explicit query for the transport signaling record to obtain a secure denial of existence.
+If no strict-mode secure connection is available then the authoritative server SHOULD include transport signaling records with an A or AAAA response, including signatures.
+If the resolver does not receive those records, it MUST issue an explicit query for the transport signaling record to obtain a secure denial of existence.

 ### 3.1.3.
 Summary Of Transport Signaling Possibilities